jupyterlite/jupyterlite/docs/migration.md

 websites CLI
 [extension points](https://jupyterlite.readthedocs.io/en/latest/howto/extensions/cli-addons.html).
 Currently it only includes a JavaScript kernel that runs in Web Worker.
-If you would like to include a Python kernel in your deployment you will have to add it to your dependencies, for example with:
+If you would like to include a Python kernel in your deployment yyou will have to first install it before building the JupyterLite site.
+For example with:

 ```
 python -m pip install jupyterlite-pyodide-kernel
 ```

-Or to the
+Or add it to the [LiteBuildConfig/federated_extensions](https://jupyterlite.readthedocs.io/en/latest/howto/configure/advanced/extensions.html#adding-custom-extensions) config entry.
-[LiteBuildConfig/federated_extensions](https://jupyterlite.readthedocs.io/en/latest/howto/configure/advanced/extensions.html#adding-custom-extensions)
-config entry.

-The `jupyterlite` currently provides a couple of shims as well as the Pyodide kernel for better compatibility with existing deployments.
+The `jupyterlite` package currently provides a couple of shims as well as the Pyodide kernel for better compatibility with existing deployments.

-We recommend you start using the `jupyterlite-core` package more for your deployments, and additionally install a Python kernel such as `jupyterlite-pyodide-kernel` or `jupyterlite-xeus-python`.
+We recommend you start using the `jupyterlite-core` package for your deployments, and additionally install a Python kernel such as `jupyterlite-pyodide-kernel` or `jupyterlite-xeus-python`.

 ### `jupyterlite-pyodide-kernel`